Skip to main content

 If you'd like to request a language not shown here, please create an issue on the Semgrep GitHub repo.

 All Semgrep OSS languages are community supported.
-Community supported languages meet the parse rate and syntax requirements of experimental languages in Semgrep Code.
+Community supported languages must meet the parse rate and syntax requirements of experimental support in Semgrep Code to be listed here.
 Semgrep OSS uses Semgrep's open source engine.

-Community supported languages have varying levels of rule coverage - check the registry and filter out Pro rules to see the level of coverage for OSS.
+Community supported languages have varying levels of rule coverage - view the registry and filter out Pro rules to see the level of coverage for OSS.

 Click to view Semgrep OSS languages.